top of page

 Advance reservations for wilderness permits are required for camping or any form of overnight stay.
 Plan ahead because weekend reservations can fill up a month in advance.

 Not a camper?
-If camping isn’t your style, Fresno and Visalia are the closest California city to both parks which are two hours away.
+If camping isn’t your style, Fresno and Visalia are the closest California cities to both Sequoia and Kings Canyon National Park which are two hours away.

 Be sure to always check the weather each day because the parks have varying climates at different elevations.
 Check the weather on nps.gov for a more accurate forecast than your usual weather app.